 Delivery is cesarean for placenta previa.
 Vaginal delivery may be possible for women with a low-lying placenta if the placental edge is within 1.5 to 2.0 cm of the cervical os and the clinician is comfortable with this method.

-Consider placenta previa in all women who have vaginal bleeding after 20 wk.
+Consider placenta previa in all women who have vaginal bleeding after 20 weeks.

-For most first bleeding episodes before 36 wk, recommend hospitalization, modified activity, and abstinence from sexual intercourse.
+For most first bleeding episodes before 36 weeks, recommend hospitalization, modified activity, and abstinence from sexual activity.

-Consider corticosteroids to accelerate fetal lung maturity if delivery may be needed before about 34 wk or if bleeding occurs between 34 and 36 wk in patients who have not required corticosteroids before 34 wk.
+Consider corticosteroids to accelerate fetal lung maturity if delivery may be required before 34 weeks or if bleeding occurs between 34 and 36 weeks in patients who have not been given corticosteroids before 34 weeks.